 1004 Medical Use of Marihuana – Amend Part 1004 to revise requirements related to the medical use of marihuana established by Title 5-A of Article 33 of the Public Health Law.

 360 Medicaid - Amend the regulations as necessary to conform to statutory changes made by Part D of Chapter 56 of the Laws of 2013 with respect to Medicaid applications and determinations, financial eligibility methodologies, and covered benefits.

 485, 486, 487, 488, 490 and 494 Adult Homes, Enriched Housing Programs, Residences for Adults and Assisted Living Programs - Amend the regulations to consolidate and streamline provisions relating to adult homes, enriched housing programs, residences for adults and assisted living programs to reflect the changing environments of these types of facilities.
-Amendments will provide clarification and consistency to residents, operators and the public with regards to the care and services available to residents and provided by adult care facilities and will support quality assurance and performance improvement for better resident outcomes.
-In addition, amendments to Parts 487 and 488 will codify any and all new requirements established by the New York State Justice Center for the Protection of People with Special Needs, pursuant to Chapter 501 of the Laws of 2012.
+Amendments will provide clarification, consistency and transparency for residents, operators and the public with regards to the care and services available to residents and prospective residents, and provided by adult care facilities and will support quality assurance and performance improvement for better resident outcomes.
+Amendments will also strengthen enforcement activities and further clarify the imposition of civil penalties for regulatory non-compliance.

 505 Children’s Services - Add regulations governing Medicaid coverage of new services for children, including crisis intervention, psychosocial rehabilitation, family peer support services, youth peer support and training, and community psychiatric supports and services.
 Coverage is dependent on CMS approval of a Medicaid State Plan amendment.
 Regulations will address requirements for designating providers who are qualified to provide such services.